raphoRaph/graphs/src/main/java/README.md

 - In our implementation, isolated nodes (nodes without any edges) are not in the graph
 - This makes the exported DOT cleaner and does not change the internal graph structure
 - The graph itself remains fully functional and correct; only the DOT representation differs

+remove name in equals for nodes change == to equals between 2 nodes in Graph.getEdges